GPA - GRADING POLICY

 The last grade recorded for a course will be the grade used to calculate the student’s cumulative GPA.
 All courses attempted will appear on the transcript.

-A student may attempt to complete a college credit course three times.
-Any course in which a student has earned a grade of “D” or “F”, or received no grade due to withdrawal, may be repeated only twice.
+A student may repeat a course in which he or she has earned a grade of “D”, “F”, or received no grade due to withdrawal.
+Any course in which a student has earned a grade of “D”, “F”, or received no grade due to withdrawal, may be repeated only twice.
 Upon third attempt additional fees will be charged.

 In accordance with state requirements, a student attempting a college credit course for a third time will pay the full instructional costs.
 First attempts will be counted beginning with the Fall 1997 semester.
 Students may appeal paying the full instructional costs based on extenuating circumstances.
 This appeal must be made in writing to the Vice President for Student Affairs/Assistant General Counsel.